Skip to main content

 Recommendation

 For most teams building AI agents or RAG pipelines in 2026: start with CRW.
-It's the easiest to self-host, fastest per page, and has MCP built in.
+It's the easiest to self-host, local-first with a small single binary, and has MCP built in.
 If you hit a wall with screenshots, PDFs, or anti-bot requirements, evaluate Firecrawl or Crawl4AI for those specific needs.

 Also see: CRW vs Firecrawl: detailed comparison · CRW vs Crawl4AI: detailed comparison